“What happened to my website traffic? Why has my conversion rate dropped?”

 Lesson learned: don’t take shortcuts in SEO.
 Do it right next time.

-Your Website Might Be Malfunctioning
+SEO Website Analysis: Your Website Might Be Malfunctioning

 In other words, people want to get to your site and check out your awesome content, but they can’t.
 That’s because it’s non-responsive, isn’t serving pages properly, or isn’t appearing in the search results.

-Check the Robots.txt File
+Issue 1: Check the Robots.txt File

-There could be a problem with your robots.txt file.
+You might find a problem with your robots.txt file.

 If you aren’t familiar with robots.txt, it’s the file that tells search engines how to crawl your site.
 It can also tell them not to crawl your site.